 In your contracts, you might have a section which sets out exactly what your employee is entitled to if they need to take extended time off.
 If you don’t have this written into your contracts, you can take your advice from the government’s statutory sick pay calculator.
 Typically, you’ll have to pay a weekly rate of £88.45 for up to 28 weeks.
 You can find out more about sick leave and pay here.
-The national wage is changing, so make sure you keep up to date with what you legally have to pay your staff here.

 Short term sickness